 Travelling for work is often a necessary evil.
 When it comes to travel and taxes, the question of ‘what is travel and what is not travel’ is determined by your place of work.

 While traveling, anything you spend money on that you wouldn’t have otherwise is a business expense.
 Food, travel costs (trains / planes / automobiles, etc.), hotels, and other ad hoc expenditures are considered subsistence.
 These are all business expenses.

 When it comes to entertaining, the news is not so great.
 HMRC cut down significantly on entertainment expenses.
 They put almost a complete stop to expensing entertainment.
 When you take clients out to lunch and pay, the portion of the lunch attributed to you is considered subsistence, but the portion for them is entertainment and not a valid business expense for tax purposes.

 Marketing, Subscriptions & Training

-Facebook and Google count themselves among the most valuable companies in the world because they allow businesses to find customers.
+Facebook and Google count themselves among the most valuable companies in the world because they allow businesses to find customers (although there is still a debate on how important social media is to a creative freelancer’s career).
 Finding customers is one of the hardest and most expensive business activities in today’s environment.
 Marketing your business to acquire customers is a business expense.